 Stories of women from Democratic Republic of Congo as translated by Emmanuel and told to Cathy Cleary and Heather Haynes February 2014.
 Names of the women in these stories have been changed to protect their identify.

-Maya is 36 years old with 6 children aged from 3 to 15.
-They are from the village of Masisi.
-They were farmers growing ground nuts, beans, and maize.
-She was working on her farm when the rebel soldiers came.
-They were fighting – they were the M23.
+Maya is 42 years old with 6 children.
+They are from the village of Masisi and were farmers growing ground nuts, beans, and maize.
+She was working on her farm when the M23 rebel soldiers came.
 They raped her.
-When she went home her husband said since you have been raped I cannot have you anymore.
+When she went home her husband said since you have been raped, I cannot have you anymore.
 He left her with the children.
-She is now a porter working on the road – if someone has something heavy to carry she helps them and they pay her money.
-She uses a strap on her head to carry things.
-She is living with her brother now and her children live there as well –but only for sleeping.
-Because there is no money the children cannot go to school.
 Since the day she went to the field to help her family her life has changed.
-She hopes there are people with a good heart who might help support her.
-How does she see her future – if she doesn’t get help she dies.
-She asks for support in school feesfor her children.
-After she was raped she went to the hospital and they gave her medicine.
-She has not seen her husband he went very far away through the hospital.
-Other men support the husband and feel he is justified in leaving his wife.
-Women don’t judge the samebecause they understand and they know.
+She fled to Goma with her children to work as a porter on the road carrying very heavy loads.
+She used a strap on her head to carry things.
+Maya joined the training centre with the first group of women in 2014.
+Since that time she has become the a member of the women’s advisory committee and the assistant coordinator of the training She children are now attending school.
+She hopes there are people with a good heart who will continue to support the training centre.
 She will not go back to Masisi because she is still feeling very badly in her heart.
 In order for the Congo to change she believes they need to get peace and for the fighting to stop.
-She hopes she can build a small house for her and her children and not be living with her brother.
+She hopes one day soon she can build a small house for her and her children.